 Six weeks after Australia entered the Second World War, Menzies announced the reintroduction of compulsory defence training.
 It took effect on 1 January 1940.
 Unmarried men aged 21 were required to undergo 3 months training with the militia.

 Radio Australia began broadcasting from Sydney.
 The station moved to Melbourne the following year.

 1940 to 1949

-Australia's 1st diplomatic post was set up with the despatch of Richard Casey to Washington.
-On 18 August, John Latham was appointed to Tokyo in the 1st exchange of diplomats with Japan.
+Australia's first diplomatic post was set up with the despatch of Richard Casey to Washington.
+On 18 August, John Latham was appointed to Tokyo in the first exchange of diplomats with Japan.

 13 Aug 1940: Canberra air disaster

 A Lockheed Hudson plane crashed near the Canberra aerodrome, with the loss of all aboard.
 The passengers included 3 federal ministers and the Chief of the General Staff.

 The United Australia Party-Country Party coalition wins the most seats but not a clear majority.
 Menzies forms a minority government with the support of 2 independent cross-bench members.